SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Is it harder to get SSDI or SSI?
-Understanding Your Best Path to Disability Benefits
+Understanding the Disability Application Process

 Is it harder to get SSDI or SSI?

 Is it harder to get SSDI or SSI?
-SSDI typically has slightly higher approval rates than SSI, making it somewhat easier to obtain.
+SSDI typically shows slightly higher initial approval rates than SSI, though approval depends on individual medical, work, and financial circumstances.
 However, both programs use identical medical criteria, and your eligibility depends on your specific work history and financial situation.

-SSDI approval rates hover around 32-35% for initial applications, while SSI approval rates range from 28-32%.
+Publicly reported data has shown that initial approval rates for SSDI and SSI vary, with SSDI often reflecting slightly higher initial approval percentages.
+Individual outcomes can differ significantly based on each applicant’s circumstances.
 The difference comes down to stricter income and asset limits for SSI recipients, creating additional hurdles beyond medical qualifications.

 Essential Differences: SSDI vs SSI Requirements